huguesjohnson/RetailClerk89/README.md

 vasmm68k_mot -o RetailClerk89.bin -Fbin -spaces RetailClerk89.X68
 * the 'spaces' option was added to avoid headaches when linking to code from projects using an assembler that ignores spaces in statements

+You'll probably want to go into const\_GameSettings.X68 and set \_DEBUG\_ to $0 or the game will start up wherever I'm currently working on it instead of at the beginning.
+Also setting \_ATGAMES\_HACKS to $0 is a good idea if you want to attempt to run this on real hardware.

 This has been fully tested on Gens and BlastEm for Linux.
 It has been minimally tested on Genecyst and Gens for Windows.
 After wrestling with AtGames Firecore it runs at that too.
 This makes it likely to run on other AtGames clones but only the Firecore has been explicitly tested.
 The latest build has issues on Genesis Plus derivatives on Android.

 **Links**